oskarrough/ember-youtube/README.md

 * https://github.com/gilesvangruisen/Swift-YouTube-Player
 * https://github.com/mikecrittenden/tangletube

-**This is very much a work in progress and my first ember addon.
-Please file an issue if you have any feedback or would like to contribute.**
+**Please file an issue if you have any feedback or would like to contribute.**

 Thanks to https://github.com/oskarrough/ember-youtube/graphs/contributors.